-This post offers suggestions for the best things to do in San Francisco and is target to visitors and new residents.
-From night tours, dinner cruises, late-night museums, rooftop bars, theatres, and San Francisco’s famous nightlife, there is an endless number of ways to spend your evenings in the city.
+This post offers suggestions for the best things to do in San Francisco, including a top 10 list, night tours, dinner cruises, late-night museums, rooftop bars, and more.
 For even more ideas on spending time in the city, check out our master post on things to do in SF.

 The Pacific Coast Highway has been called one of the Best Road Trips in the World, and we completely agree!
 Pacific Coast Highway stops on the drive from San Francisco to Los Angeles have everything a traveler can possibly want.
 From incredible scenery of Big Sur and the Pacific Ocean, wine tasting in Solvang, incredible surfing in Malibu and Venice, world class museums at Hearst Castle and the Getty Center, wildlife in Monterey, and historic and beautiful Spanish missions in Santa Barbara, driving the Pacific Coast Highway will be some of the most amazing time of your life.